HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

 When we compare compression techniques between first and third parties, we can see that third-party content tends to be compressed more than first-party content.
 Additionally, the percentage of brotli compression is higher for third-party content.
 This is likely due to the number of resources served from the larger third parties that typically support brotli, such as Google and Facebook.

-{# TODO(authors/analysts): Would be nice to have a year-over-year comparison chart here. #}
-Compared with [last year's results](https://almanac.httparchive.org/en/2019/compression#first-party-vs-third-party-compression), we can see that there was a significant increase in the use of compression, notably brotli for first parties, almost to the point that the use of compression is around 40% for both first and third party, and for desktop and mobile.
+Compared with [last year's results](../2019/compression#first-party-vs-third-party-compression), we can see that there was a significant increase in the use of compression, notably brotli for first parties, almost to the point that the use of compression is around 40% for both first and third party, and for desktop and mobile.
 However within the requests that do use compression, for first parties, the ratio of brotli compression is only 18%, while the ratio for third parties is 27%.

 ## How to analyze compression on your sites